soroush-khoshnoudi/Solidera/README.md

-# Auditify
+# Solidera

-Auditify is an NPM package designed to help developers analyze their Solidity smart contracts for gas optimization, security bugs, and style guide adherence.
+Solidera is an NPM package designed to help developers analyze their Solidity smart contracts for gas optimization, security bugs, and style guide adherence.
 With a single command, you can receive categorized insights and tips to improve the quality, security, and efficiency of your smart contract code.

 ## Features